jzkhong/GeodesicDistanceConstrainedAutoencoder/README.md

 ```

 ## Dependencies
-To run this notebook, the following specific versions of Python libraries are required:
+This project was developed using Python 3.11.9.
+Additionally, the following Python libraries are required:
 - faiss-cpu	1.8.0
 - matplotlib 3.7.3
 - memory-profiler 0.61.0